Muvvahhed/toolhunt/README.md

 <img src="./images/landing-img.PNG">

-This is where the users are assigned tasks where they can Accept, Change, and Skip Tasks
+This is where the users can login and are assigned tasks where they can Accept, Change, and Skip Tasks

 #### Dashoard